 Other Ragusa churches

-In Piazza Pola is the Church of St. Joseph, attributed to Gagliardi, with a single nave, rich in stucco and Baroque works.
+The Church of St. Joseph in Piazza Pola, attributed to Gagliardi, with a single nave, rich in stucco and Baroque works.
 Close to the entrance is the "lbleo Garden", which reflects both Italian and English styles.

 Also worth visiting is the Cathedral of San Giovanni, in Ragusa Superiore and built between 1706 and 1760.
 It has a Baroque façade lavishly decorated with a bell tower with spire.
 Inside note in particular the stucco decorations of the 19th century chapels and some paintings by the local painter Salvatore Cascone (20th century).

-The Baroque style of Ragusa can also be seen in the ancient palaces and villas that date from the 18th-19th centuries.
+The Baroque style of Ragusa can also be seen in the villas that date from the 18th-19th centuries.

 Troglodyte caves: the province of Ragusa was a land of ancient settlement, with the city at the heart of the archaeological Iblea area.
 This is typified by the troglodyte settlements - dwellings carved into the rock and characterized by winding paths, ramps and steps between them.